-We’re living the “low carb” era and poor little gluten in the bid bad guy of our time, so, I won’t deny that once you scream #glutenfree you get lots of sparkling eyes from all those fitness divas wannabes.
+We’re living the “low carb” era and poor little gluten is the big bad guy of our time, so, I won’t deny that once you scream #glutenfree you get lots of sparkling eyes from all those fitness diva-wannabes.
 Well, that’s not me.
-I don’t pretend to be a fitness diva (I could be a diva… but not a fitness one lol), nor I advocate for low carb or any other kind of unnecessary restriction.
-That’s not me, but, I understand that everyone knows what’s best for them, right?
+I don’t pretend to be a fitness diva (I could be a diva… but not a fitness one lol), nor do I advocate for low carb or any other kind of unnecessary restriction.
+That’s not me, but I understand that everyone knows what’s best for them, right?

-If you’re into low carb, if you’re lactose intolerant, if your celiac, if you wish to cut (or go easy) gluten for whatever reason, or if you’re just curious like me and dig something new, this flourless pie crust is made for you.
-Oh, and that’s how I roll: when I say it’s a recipe that uses NO flour, I mean, literally, NO FLOUR!
+If you’re into low carb, if you’re lactose intolerant, if you’re celiac, if you wish to cut (or reduce) gluten for whatever reason, or if you’re just curious like me and dig something new, this flourless pie crust is made for you.
+Oh, and that’s how I roll when I say it’s a recipe that uses NO flour, I mean, literally, NO FLOUR!
 AT ALL!
 Don’t get me started with cassava flour, almond flour, oat flour, rice flour, or any other kind of flour.
 Please, pretty pretty please, I have nothing against those yummy flours, but if it’s flourLESS, it’s flourLESS.

-If you’re into low carb, if you’re lactose intolerant, if your celiac, if you wish to cut (or go easy) gluten for whatever reason, or if you’re just curious like me and dig something new, this flourless pie crust is made for you.
+If you’re into low carb, if you’re lactose intolerant, if you’re celiac, if you wish to cut (or reduce) gluten for whatever reason, or if you’re just curious like me and dig something new, this flourless pie crust is made for you.

-Oh, and it’s also vegan.
-Flourless, gluten free, low carb, no eggs, lactose free… It’s that kind of to go pie crust that you’ll always want to have on your fridge for a quick lunch or snack.
+Oh, and it’s also vegan, flourless, gluten free, low carb, no eggs, lactose free… It’s that kind of to go pie crust that you’ll always want to have in your fridge for a quick lunch or snack.

 Ok, it doesn’t take flour, but it has to be made of something, right?
 It’s not a make believe crust.
 So… the base of this crust is leguminous.
-Yes, leguminous, meaning, the beans that grows in pods.
-The leguminous are rich in proteins and the big plus is that they’re made of complex carbohydrates (I said it was low carb and not zero carb) that are the ones that send sugar slowly to the bloodstream, which means it doesn’t get transformed into fat.
+Yes, leguminous, meaning, the beans that grow in pods.
+The leguminous are rich in proteins and the big plus is that they’re made of complex carbohydrates (I said it was low carb and not zero carb) send sugar slowly to the bloodstream, allowing it to be metabolized instead of transforming into fat.

-For the crust we’ll use beans (I do white beans, to be more specific) of chickpeas.
+For the crust we’ll use beans (I do white beans, to be more specific) or chickpeas.
 They both work out great.
-I never tried with other kinds of beans, but if you want to give it a shot, let me know.
-I, particularly, find that when I use white beans it turns out more subtil, meanwhile the chickpea is more accentuated.
-Pick your favourite, or do as I do, and make them all.
+I’ve never tried with other kinds of beans, but if you want to give it a shot, let me know.
+I find the white beans taste t be more subtile, while the chickpeas is more pronounced.

 The only ‘if’ of this recipe is that I have to decide to make it a few hours ahead because the leguminous need to be “soaked”.
-When you leave the beans soaking for 8 or 12 hours you lake them more digest and you increase, considerably, its nutricional benefits.
+When you leave the beans soaking for 8 or 12 hours you make them easily digested and you increase considerably its nutricional benefits.
 However, in this case, that’s not the only reason why we’re leaving them immersed in water for a few hours.
 We’re using the beans raw, and for that we need them to be hydrated and soft.

 2 small garlic cloves (or one medium)